How is my tooth prepared for a dental crown?

 After reshaping the tooth, a paste or putty is used to make a copy (also called a impression) of the tooth that’s going to receive the crown.
 Impressions of the teeth above and below the tooth that’s getting the dental crown will also be made.
 This is done to make sure that the crown will not affect your bite.

 The impressions are sent to a dental laboratory.
 The laboratory makes the crowns and usually returns them to the dentist’s office in two to three weeks.
 During this first office visit, your dentist will make a temporary crown to cover and protect the prepared tooth while you’re waiting on the permanent crown.

 The second visit

 At the second visit, the permanent crown is placed on your tooth.
 First, the temporary crown is removed and the fit and color of the permanent crown is checked.
 If everything is okay, a local anesthetic (“numbing” drug) is sometimes used to numb the tooth and the new crown is permanently cemented in place.

-After these steps, the making of a crown is different.
-In this procedure, a scanning device (a “wand”) is used to take digital pictures of the tooth inside the mouth.
-The computer’s software creates a 3D model of the tooth.
-The digital design is sent to another in-office machine that carves the shape of the crown from a block of ceramic.
-This method of making a crown is called computer-aided design/computer-aided manufacturing (CAD/CAM).
+Dental crowns can also be made in a dentist’s office if your dentist has the equipment.
+This process starts off similarly to the traditional way a crown is made — the first steps are to remove decay and shape the tooth for a perfect fit inside the crown.
+After these steps, the actual making of the crown is different.
+In the same-day procedure, a scanning device (a “wand”) is used to take digital pictures of the tooth inside your mouth.
+The computer’s software creates a 3D model of the tooth from these pictures.
+The digital design is then sent to another in-office machine that carves the shape of the crown out of a block of ceramic.
+This method of making a dental crown is called computer-aided design/computer-aided manufacturing (CAD/CAM).
 In less than 15 minutes, the crown is ready to be cemented into place.